- Entertainment and Media»

 Part IV: You Never Walk Alone

-In this part I will analyse "Spring Day", "Blood, Sweat and Tears", "Live Trilogy Epsiode III The Wings Tour Trailer" and "Boy Meets Evil".
+In this part I will analyse "Spring Day", "Blood, Sweat and Tears", "Live Trilogy Epsiode III The Wings Tour Trailer", "Boy Meets Evil" and "Blood, Sweat and Tears" Japanese version.
 "Spring Day" is the true ending of the story which took place in the HYYH era.
 The reason why I did not put it in the previous theory is because it connects to the next story which was introduced with "Blood, Sweat and Tears".

 This in itself shows us that the boys are mourning Jin's death, but, this time, they will move on and overcome it.
 They will no longer partake in actions they did in "Run" and "I Need U".